firefly-iii/docs/docs/docs/data-importer/install/configure.md

 ## Configure Nordigen

-To configure Nordigen, set the following variables:
+To configure Nordigen, set the following variables.
+This is necessary if you wish to connect to your bank through Nordigen.

 * `NORDIGEN_ID` is your Nordigen Client ID
 * `NORDIGEN_KEY` is your Nordigen Client Secret